Haridwar - The Gateway to Lord Vishnu

 As you step into the city of Haridwar you’ll be welcomed with the chimes of the temple bells and the religious chanting of the priests.
 The city has a religious significance as the holy river Ganga after completing its course of 310 km (from its source at Gaumukh) enters the Indo-Gangetic Plains of North India for the first time in Haridwar.
 Thereby making its former name 'Gangadwara' perfect in every sense.

-Haridwar meaning 'Gateway to God' is one of the seven holiest places of the Hindus, located on the banks of River Ganges.
-It is the place where river Ganga descends to the plains.
+Revered as one among the seven holiest places of India, Haridwar that literally suggests the ‘Gateway to Lord Vishnu’ is cradled on the banks of river Ganga.
 Haridwar is also spelled as Hardwar or Hari-Dwar.

 Haridwar Pilgrimage Importance